- Read our review guidelines

-With a warm, dry climate, Arizona might not seem like a kayaker’s paradise, but the Grand Canyon State is packed with places for outdoor adventures on the water, not to mention awesome scenery and a wealth of wildlife.
+With a warm, dry climate, Arizona may not seem like a kayaker’s paradise, but the Grand Canyon State is packed with places for outdoor adventures on the water, not to mention awesome scenery and a wealth of wildlife.

 With plenty of lakes and rivers, including the famous Colorado River, there are lots of options for kayaking in Arizona, no matter what your skill level is.
-So where is the best place to kayak?
+So, where is the best place to kayak?

 Where Are The Best Places To Kayak In Arizona?